Revocable Living Trust (Inter Vivos Trust)

 With a Revocable Living Trust, it is called "living" because they are created while you are alive.
 They are "revocable" because you can change them at any time before you death, and for any reason.
 Sometimes they are referred to as "Inter Vivos Trusts" which simply means "among the living" in Latin.

 After weighing the options for an estate plan, many people opt for a Revocable Living Trust instead of depending on a Will to execute their final wishes.

-- A Trust is written so that your Trustee of choice can automatically jump into action if you become ill or incapacitated.
+A Trust can be written so that your Trustee of choice can automatically jump into action if you become ill or incapacitated.
 In situations where the you are incapacitated, a Trust can avoid a conservatorship proceeding, which can be expensive and time-consuming.

 A Trust entails having certain assets changed from your name individually to the name of the Trust (such as real estate, stocks, mutual funds, bonds, and money market account), unlike a Will.
 However, a Trust typically allows for significant additional protections.
 Transferring assets into a Trust is very common and thus is typically not overcomplicated.

 Feel free to speak with an attorney at Fyfe Law Firm regarding any of your estate planning concerns.
 We will take the time to find the best solution possible for your specific needs, whether that be a trust, or another estate planning mechanism.
 Call us at (858) 412-7714.